 Propane heaters, such as the Coleman, requires no installation.
 Simply attach it to the propane cartridge and set it into a cup holder that is specially sized for the heater.

 It throws out a lot of heat and will quickly warm up any golf cart that's enclosed.
 Often I turn mine on, warm up the golf cart and then turn it off or it gets too hot.
-The heater that is most often used in golf carts is the Coleman brand and it produces 3000 BTU's of heat.
+The heater that is most often used in golf carts is the Coleman brand and it produces 4000 BTU's of heat.
+The wind resistant protective screen

 Stability of Heater in the Cup Holder

 The main issue, and it's different for every cart make, is for the heater/cartridge to remain secure in the cup holder.
-The Coleman one comes with a cup holder that fits securely in some golf carts and not in others.
+The Coleman one comes with a cup holder that adapts to fit securely most golf cart cup holders.
+A safety tip over switch turns off the heater if it tips over.

 Requires Propane Cartridges

-It is battery ignited and one cartridge operates up to 7 hrs. on 16.4-oz. propane cylinder.
+It is battery ignited and one cartridge operates up to 5.5 hours.
 Depending on how frequently you use the heater, the cartridge needs to be replaced when it is used up.

 Costs Less Initially